 - Recognize the DACI, or DACTI, program as unique and acknowledge it's potential for filling service gaps for which many Tribes are unable to find support.
-Tribes recommend that both federally recognized and federally unrecognized Tribes are supported through the DACTI program, and that federally unrecognized Tribes be specifically considered for assistance since other federal options are generally not afforded to them. - 2.
+Tribes recommend that both federally recognized, and federally unrecognized Tribes are supported through the DACTI program, and that federally unrecognized Tribes to specifically considered for assistance since other federal options are generally not afforded to them. - 2.
 Encourage communication between water providers and the Tribes they service.
 Provide contact information for regional water providers so that Tribes can reach out to address needs, potentially develop collaborative projects, and to find out about water quality of the water Tribes are receiving.
 Obtain and share with Tribes the results of the needs assessments from water purveyors in each IRWM region.
-Ask water purveyors if they know which Tribes the serve and when was the last time they contacted and/or met with those Tribes. - For water source resiliency there is a need for Tribes to secure secondary and/or alternative sources of water from different water sources or aquifers to ensure continuity of water sources for their territories to maintain cultural practices and subsistence. - Identify a bulk storage tank purchase solution because this need is shared by many Tribes in the SF Bay Area region.
+Ask water purveyors if they know which Tribes they serve and when was the last time they contacted and/or met with those Tribes. - For water source resiliency there is a need for Tribes to secure secondary and/or alternative sources of water from different water sources or aquifers to ensure continuity of water sources for their territories to maintain cultural practices and subsistence. - Identify a bulk storage tank purchase solution because this need is shared by many Tribes in the SF Bay Area region.
 This need is for both potable and non-potable water sources.
 In some cases, Tribes need these tanks to be separate so that fire suppression sources are protected. - Follow up with Tribes who have documented failing infrastructure, document specific needs, including the scope of upgrades, and identify an appropriate funding source. - 6.
-Ensure access to water/fire hydrants in emergencies, recommend that Tribal staff and/or leadership are trained as regional fire responders with the appropriate fire hydrant wrench(es), access, and are link into a network of water tender "tankers" that are stored for use in the local area. - SF Bay Area Tribes requested CIEA as the organization they would prefer to conduct initial follow-up questions after the completion of a Needs Assessment. - We recommend that follow-up interviews are completed before the end of the first quarter of 2021 of the DACTI Program.
-This includes calls with all Tribes who indicated challenges that were of Extreme and or of Strong concern. - 9.
-Convene the TAC/ to review this needs assessment, and provide recommendations for selection criteria and distribution of technical assistance support in the Project
+Ensure access to water/fire hydrants in emergencies, recommend that Tribal staff and/or leadership are trained as regional fire responders with the appropriate fire hydrant wrench(es), access, and are link into a network of water tender "tankers" that are stored for use in the local area. - SF Bay Area Tribes requested CIEA as the organization they would prefer to conduct initial followup questions after the completion of a Needs Assessment. - We recommend that follow-up interviews are completed before the end of the first quarter of 2021 of the DACTI Program.
+This includes calls with all Tribes who indicated challenges that were of Extreme and or of Strong concern. - Convene the TAC/ to review these needs assessment and provide recommendations for selection criteria and distribution of technical assistance support in the Project Development.
+Each Tribal Partner will be given an opportunity to determine how remaining Tribal Technical Assistance and Capacity Building funds will be spent. - Once the needs assessment and follow-up interviews are completed contractor(s) of the Tribes' choosing could provide phone or onsite evaluations and recommendations for workplan activities.